Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 python demo.py -h
 ```

-The results produced are stored in the `/Result` folder.
+The registration result can be obtained after 3 hours, and all the results will be stored in the `/Result` folder.